yngtodd/nuclei/README.rst

 Nuclei
 ======

-2018 Kaggle Data Science Bowl
+Notes and models for the 2018 Kaggle Data Science Bowl

 * Documentation: https://nuclei.readthedocs.io.